Royal Caledonian Horticultural Society: Events

-The society holds an annual Spring Bulb Show, on the first weekend beginning of April and other small shows including Auricula & Primula, Cacti & Succulents, and early Autumn Show at Saughton Park.
+The society holds a number of shows at Saughton Park.
+The annual Spring Bulb Show is held on the first weekend April and other shows including Auricula & Primula, Cacti & Succulents, and early Autumn Show at Saughton Park as well as an Apple day in early October.

 Publications

-Publications include an annual quality journal focusing on horticulture in Scotland.
+Publications include an annual quality journal, The Caldeonian Gardener, focusing on horticulture in Scotland.

 Partnerships

 The society is a key partner, along with City of Edinburgh Council in the re-development of Saughton Park, Edinburgh.
-The societies base at Saughton provides an office base along with teaching and demonstration areas within the park.
+The society's base at Saughton provides an office base along with teaching and demonstration areas within the park.